WebAssembly/spec/spectec/test-prose/TEST.md

 3. Pop the value (I32.CONST n) from the stack.
 4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 5. Pop the value (I32.CONST i_2) from the stack.
-6. Assert: Due to validation, a value is on the top of the stack.
+6. Assert: Due to validation, a value of value type instr is on the top of the stack.
 7. Pop the value instr_u1 from the stack.
 8. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 9. Pop the value (I32.CONST i_1) from the stack.
-10. Assert: Due to validation, a value is on the top of the stack.
+10. Assert: Due to validation, a value of value type instr is on the top of the stack.
 11. Pop the value instr_u2 from the stack.
 12. If (instr_u2 is of the case REF.NULL /\ the type of instr_u1 is ref), then:
   a.
 Trap.